djmitche/tagset-experiment/README.md

 # Next Steps

 * [DONE] I need to make a Serialize() method.
-* [DONE-ISH] Tag interning, ideally avoiding locking.  thread-local storage would be super nice here (so, an intern DB per thread), but isn't available in Go.
+* [DONE] Tag interning, ideally avoiding locking.  thread-local storage would be super nice here (so, an intern DB per thread), but isn't available in Go.
 Tags come with a cardinality level, so it may make sense to heavily intern the low-cardinality tags and lightly intern the high-cardinality tags.
 * Build a tag-slice allocator around sync.Pool that can avoid all those make(..) calls in tagset.go
 * Build a tagset allocator that re-uses storage for TagSet instances when they are parsed, and recognizes repeated unions of the same tagsets
 * For Hash and Serialization, does Go inline the function well enough, or should I change that to a public property and warn people not to change it?